Questions & answers about treatment in the ERCM

 Are there side effects with Cyberknife therapy?

 Cyberknife therapy is very gentle.
-Depending on the tumor, it usually has no or only minor, temporary side effects.
-Details are discussed according to the individual situation in a personal conversation with the patient before the treatment.
+Depending on the tumor, there are usually no side effects or only minor, temporary side effects.
+Details will be discussed with the patient prior to treatment.

 8